Suncoast Community High School: Conversion to a magnet school

 Suncoast was the target of an investigation beginning June 2, 1987 by the U.S. Department of Education's Office for Civil Rights.
 The investigation began after parents complained in a letter-writing campaign to state and federal officials that the School Board and then-Superintendent Tom Mills allegedly allowed Suncoast and John F. Kennedy Junior High to become segregated black schools, allowing enrollment to decline and facilities to become run down.
 Two years earlier Mills had proposed busing white students from southern Jupiter to integrate Suncoast, but Jupiter parents opposed the plan and it was dropped.

 In 1989 Suncoast, along with Atlantic High in Delray Beach and S.D.
 Spady Elementary School, became a magnet school.
 The institution of magnet programs was originally opposed by several black organizations and some teachers' unions.
 The principal at the time was Kay Carnes, who remained Suncoast's principal for 15 years before stepping down at the end of the 2004 school year.

 Suncoast students and prospective students were required to apply in late spring, and minimum GPA and new dress code were adopted.

 About 150 former Suncoast students left the school this year and moved to either Palm Beach Gardens or Jupiter High School (which the previous school year had enrollments of more than 2000 compared with Suncoast's 666).
 About 350 Suncoast students stayed.

 The introduction of the IB program greatly improved racial balance at the school; in this year of the introduction of the magnet program 71 percent of Suncoast's students were black (despite improving its racial balance by 19.3 percent that year).

 New Campus

 By 2009 there was an escalating legal dispute between the school district and the city of Riviera Beach when the city government chose not to renew permits for the sewage and water services for the new facility.
-The city government stated it was doing this because the school district not did buy land needed to widen a road into the facility.
+The city government stated it was doing this because the school district did not buy land needed to widen a road into the facility.
 The school district considered suing.

-Starting in fall of the 2010-11 academic year, Suncoast Community High School moved to a new campus located at 1717 Avenue S. The campus cost the school district 80 million dollars.
+Starting in fall of the 2010–11 academic year, Suncoast Community High School moved to a new campus located at 1717 Avenue S. The campus cost the school district 80 million dollars.
 The new campus consists of five main buildings: the office, the gym, the cafeteria, the auditorium, and the main student building; an open court; as well as a new football field.
 The main building is three stories high.